NannyML/nannyml/docs/deep_dive/data_chunks.rst

 Data Chunks
 ====================

 Not sure what data chunk is in the first place?
-Go here (# TODO link to glossary).
+Read about :term:`Data Chunk`.

 Why we need chunks?
 ====